bennyho94/Benny.github.io/README.md

 - Humany activity: predict the activity of a person based on the smartphones information.

 The logistic regression algorithm has been applied for dealing with the problems.

+### SVM

+This notebook consists of 3 exercises of the following problems:
+- Cancer detection: predict whether it is malicious or beneign
+- MNIST: goal is to correctly identify digits from a dataset of thens of thousands of handwritten images
+- 50K a year: predict whether someone is earning more than 50k a year or not

+All problems has been solved with LR and SVM algorithms.
+Furthermore, hyperparemeter tuning has been used with random search and grid search.

 ## Cybersecurity